pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 .. code-block:: shell

-    pykeen experiments ablation path/to/complex_nation.json -d path/to/output/directory
+    $ pykeen experiments ablation path/to/complex_nation.json -d path/to/output/directory

-To re-train and re-evaluate the best model of each ablation-experiment `n` times in order to measure the variance in performance the option `-r`/`--best-replicates` should be used:
+To re-train and re-evaluate the best model of each ablation-experiment ``n`` times in order to measure the variance in performance the option ``-r``/``--best-replicates`` should be used:

 .. code-block:: shell

-    pykeen experiments ablation path/to/complex_nation.json -d path/to/output/directory -r 5
+    $ pykeen experiments ablation path/to/complex_nation.json -d path/to/output/directory -r 5

 In this tutorial, we showed how to define and start an ablation study within your program, how to execute it from the command line interface.
 Furthermore, we showed how you can define your ablation study using your own data.